Two-Fold Homotopy of 2-Crossed Module Maps of Commutative Algebras

 \section{Abstract}

-Continuing previous work, we address the homotopy theory of 2-crossed modules of commutative algebras.
-In particular, we define the concept of 2-fold homotopy between a pair of 1-fold homotopies connecting 2-crossed module maps $\A \to \A'$.
-We also prove that if the domain 2-crossed module $\A$ is free up to order one then we have a 2-groupoid of 2-crossed module maps $\A \to \A'$ and their homotopies and 2-fold homotopies.
+We address the homotopy theory of 2-crossed modules of commutative algebras.
+In particular, we define the concept of a 2-fold homotopy between a pair of 1-fold homotopies connecting 2-crossed module maps $\A \to \A'$.
+We also prove that if the domain 2-crossed module $\A$ is free up to order one (i.e. if the bottom algebra is a polynomial algebra) then we have a 2-groupoid of 2-crossed module maps $\A \to \A'$ and their homotopies and 2-fold homotopies.

 {\bf Keywords:} {Simplicial commutative algebra, crossed module of commutative algebras, 2-crossed module of commutative algebras, quadratic derivation.}

 {\bf 2010 AMS Classification:} {55U10 (principal), 18D05, 18D20, 55Q15 (secondary). }